contane/charts/README.md

     helm verify <chart-name>-<version>.tgz
     ```

 This command will check the chart against its provenance file and confirm whether the verification was successful.
-Verifying charts helps ensure they have not been tampered with and are from a trusted source.
-For more detailed information on chart verification, refer to the [Helm documentation](https://helm.sh/docs/topics/provenance/).

 ## Configuration